-A request for a tuition fee refund requires written notification to the Finance Office, and must be received before the close of business on the fifth calendar day after the beginning of each course for which a refund is requested.
-The request for a tuition fee refund requires prior written notification of withdrawal from the course.
+A request for a tuition-fee refund requires written notification to the Finance Office, and must be received before the close of business on the fifth calendar day after the beginning of each course for which a refund is requested.
+The request for a tuition-fee refund requires prior written notification of withdrawal from the course to be submitted to the Registrar.
 Students who voluntarily withdraw from a course may be entitled to a refund.
 Students who are dismissed or suspended are not entitled to tuition refunds.

 A refund of 100 percent of the amount paid or owing will be allowed to a student who withdraws no later than the fifth calendar day after the beginning of any course.
 No refund is given following the fifth calendar day.
-A request for tuition refund must be made in writing to the KCUMB Finance Office and be accompanied by a dated withdrawal letter from the course, which has been sent to the Executive Vice President for Institutional Development and Executive Dean, Graduate Studies.
+A request for tuition refund must be made in writing to the KCUMB Finance Office and be accompanied by a dated withdrawal letter from the course, which has been sent to the Dean of the College of Biosciences.